ibm-cloud-docs/account/distribution_list.md

 For more information about webhooks and how to add them to the distribution list, see [Adding webhooks to a distribution list](/docs/account?topic=account-webhook-distribution-list).

-Adding users to the distribution list is different than updating notification preferences.
-Users added to the distribution list by the account owner receive notifications about any incident, maintenance, announcement, or security bulletin that appears on the account owner's [Notifications](/notifications){: external} page.
+Email addresses that are added to the distribution list by the account owner receive notifications about any incident, maintenance, announcement, or security bulletin that appears on the account owner's [Notifications](/notifications){: external} page.
-{: note}

 ## Adding email addresses to a distribution list in the console
 {: #add-users-console}